yeoman/yeoman.io/app/authoring/running-context.md

 excerpt: this, that, Yeoman.
 What is available when and where?
 ---

-One of the most important concepts to grasp when writing a Generator is how methods are run and in which context.
+One of the most important concepts to grasp when writing a Generator is how methods are running and in which context.

 ## Prototype methods as actions

 Each method directly attached to a Generator prototype is considered to be a task.
-Each task is run in sequence by the Yeoman environment run loop.
+Each task is running in sequence by the Yeoman environment run loop.

 In other words, each function on the object returned by `Object.getPrototypeOf(Generator)` will be automatically run.